 Electronic Documentation Systems

 National Association of School Nurses.
-(2014).
-School nurse role in electronic school health records (Position Statement).
+(2019).
+Electronic health records: An essential tool in keeping students healthy (Position Statement).
 Silver Spring, MD: Author.

 Tips for Selecting an Electronic Documentation System